RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 Money, you can’t live with it and you can’t live without it.
 Money is a necessary part of life.
 We all need money and most of us would like at least a little extra money for those special treats.
 But when we become so focused on money that we lose sight of what is really important that is when the troubles start.

 The early Christians didn’t always get this right.
-In Paul’s letter to Timothy he writes:
+In the New Testament, Paul’s letter to Timothy states:

 “For the love of money is a root of all kinds of evil.
 Some people, eager for money, have wandered from the faith and pierced themselves with many griefs.”